TahmidAhmed2000/Gov1347/posts/week_6.md

 ![](../figures/black.png)

 + Given the signficance of the black vote, let's look into how a **10% surge** among black voters may impact the democratic popular vote share.
-Considering the impact of the BLM movement and the rise of Trump's racist rhetoric, there is a possibility that more eligible black voters will turnout to vote to see a shift in power.
+Considering the impact of the BLM movement and the rise of Trump's racist rhetoric, there is a possibility that more eligible black voters will turn out to vote to see a shift in power.
 + If we were to see a 10% surge in the black voting population, we would see drastic effects on democratic popular vote share.
 A lot of southern states would be predicted to become blue, which is something to take note of.

 ![](../figures/female.png)